xu003822/charliexu.github.io/_pages/resourcesforstudents.md

 {% include base_path %}

-Students are free to use any laguage of their prference--Stata, R, Julia, Python, Matlab etc.
+Students are free to use any laguage of their preference--Stata, R, Julia, Python, Matlab etc.
 Most students use the statistical software, Stata for the analysis they conduct for their term paper.

 Besides google search being a very good friend while picking up any language, here are some resources on **Stata** from the internet that may be useful for students.